Newport Railway Museum: Site improvements

+Opening hours

-The museum's regular opening hours are between 12 noon and 5 pm on Saturdays.
-During school holiday periods, the museum opens on both Saturdays and Sundays, between 12 noon and 5 pm.
+The museum's regular opening hours are between 12 noon and 5 pm on Saturdays, and the third Sunday of each month between 12 noon and 5 pm.
+During school holiday periods, the museum opens on both Saturdays and all Sundays, between 12 noon and 5 pm.

 Collection

 The museum contains the largest existing collection of Victorian Railways steam locomotives, a wide range of other Victorian Railways rolling stock, and numerous Victorian Railways artefacts.
 The collection includes: